 Accommodations are changes in the environment or typical operations which enable a person to continue to pursue their studies and enjoy equal benefits of the institution.
 Universities should engage with students affected by pregnancy, childbirth, or related conditions to identify appropriate accommodations.
 Examples of common accommodations include:

 The following are some examples of university policies that utilize all or some of our Key Principles for Creating a Model Policy.
 Although no policy is perfect, these examples may serve as helpful models for institutions considering updating their policies for pregnant and parenting students.
-To suggest a best practice policy for inclusion as an example, or for more information on policy implementation, please contact us.
+To suggest a best practice policy for inclusion as an example fill out this form, or for more information on policy implementation, please contact us.

 The following are examples of policies that permit new student parents to postpone the completion of academic requirements while retaining benefits.